 Required Skills and Education

 Many of the skills required for careers in regulatory affairs and quality assurance overlap.
-According to Dr. Stephen Amato, associate teaching professor and lead faculty member for Northeastern’s Master of Science in Regulatory Affairs for Drugs, Biologics, and Medical Devices program, to excel in these fields, you must be technically savvy, well-organized, and highly adaptable.
+According to Stephen Amato, PhD, associate teaching professor and lead faculty member for Northeastern’s Master of Science in Regulatory Affairs program, to excel in these fields, you must be technically savvy, well-organized, and highly adaptable.

 To succeed in either field, it is crucial to be able to use available tools to accurately and efficiently evaluate, measure, document, and communicate compliance with standards and regulations.
 Accuracy is essential, especially when brand reputation, business investments, and even lives are on the line.